-The dimension of the input data is thus $100,000\times64\times64\times9$ pixels.
-We train our network on 90\% of the sky and let aside 10\% of the sky completely unseen from the network.
-In this configuration, we can compute global properties of the different extracted components at each epochs of the training, such as the means and the variances, and compare them to the expected values.
+The dimensions of the input data are thus $100,000\times64\times64\times9$ pixels.
+As in \cite{bonjean2020}, we train our network on 90\% of the sky and leave 10\% of the sky completely unseen by the network (as commonly done in machine learning applications).
+We also tried a ratio of 80\%-20\% and checked that this choice was not affecting the results.
+In this first application, the 10\% unseen fraction of the sky is randomly selected on the sphere.
+One could however use a clean area of the sky (away from galaxy contamination) for a study including dust and radio emission.
+In this configuration, we can compute global properties of the different extracted components at each epoch of the training, such as the means and the variances, and compare them to the expected values.
 When those values converge into a good solution and reach a plateau together with the loss value on this very same 10\% unseen area, we consider that the network has reached convergence and stop it.
-With the trained models, we reconstruct afterwards entirely the full-sky HEALPIX maps by estimating projected patches on the full sky and averaging the pixels, at $\mathrm{n}_\mathrm{side}=4096$, for the different components.
+With the trained models, we subsequently reconstruct the full-sky HEALPIX maps entirely by estimating projected patches on the full sky and averaging the pixels, at $\mathrm{n}_\mathrm{side}=4096$, for the different components.